atomita/wordpress-layout-style-theme/README.md

 ## LICENSE

 This is released under the LGPLv3, see LICENSE.

+Copyright (c) 2013 atomita